It’s getting hot in here, so take off all your clothes … no seriously, don’t!

 Below I’ve given you our top 11 tips (we like to be different).
 These come from over 20 years of camping, with a lot of those times during the winter, and the possible aid of a beer blanket.
 When I say I’ve been cold – I have been cold.

-Beautiful Bells’ 11 top tips to keep warm camping this spring
+Beautiful Bells’ top 10 tips to keep warm camping this spring (ok it’s 11 as 10 wasn’t enough!)

 - Layer up!!
 Less is not more where this is concerned.
 Multiple layers will keep you warmer than one thick jumper.
 They are easy to remove one at a time if you heat up, and easier to add as you get colder.